mapping-commons/sssom/src/docs/confidence-model.md

 ```

 ## Confidence with Negated Semantic Mappings

+SSSOM has explicit support for curating negative semantic mappings
+(i.e., subject-predicate-object triples known to be false) by using
+the `predicate_modifier` column.

 The following example shows a highly confident negative semantic mapping,
 because _Rocky Mountain spotted fever_ (a disease curated in DOID) is not the